machine-learning-glossary/glossary/README.md

 and avoid excessive expository writing.
 3. Cover common terms, but focus on obscure terms that appear in a handful of papers, but won't make into Wikipedia.
+4. Use mathematics when it makes definitions more concise, but not when it makes definitions more confusing than images or examples.
-4. MLG should be easy to read, and easy to write.
+5. MLG should be easy to read, and easy to write.

 ## Todo